01 — Fundamentals

 Post-validation monitoring, periodic review, method changes with comparability demonstration, and lifecycle documentation as part of the Pharmaceutical Quality System.

-Managing an analytical method portfolio across a development program — tracking which methods are at which lifecycle stage, which validations are on the critical path to BLA, and where CDMO-specific method transfers have been completed — is one of the most document-intensive and error-prone activities in CMC operations.
+Managing an analytical method portfolio across a development program — tracking which methods are at which lifecycle stage, which validations are on the critical path to submission, and where CDMO-specific method transfers have been completed — is one of the most document-intensive and error-prone activities in Program Development operations.

 Critical Quality Attributes (CQAs) and methods